cchiw/Diderot-Dev-Examples/dfn_cfe/readme.md

 There are two ways to define a field with a closed form expression:``cfexp()`` and ``expression()``.
 The difference between ``cfexp()`` and ``expression()`` is that the variable arguments are treated as type tty or fty, respectively.
 The derivative of a tty variable is 0, while a fty variable is treated like a field.
-With the function ``expression()`` individual variables can be set to fty, regardless of their order in the field definition.
+With the function ``setDiffVar()`` individual variables can be set to fty, regardless of their order in the field definition.

 Here is an example:
                     F (s, a, b) = s*(A²-B)